ChaosDynamix/Arcadia/_includes/storage/storage_partitioning.md

 ## Partition the device{% if scenario.devices.size > 1 %}s{% endif %}

-Select the partitioning mode corresponding of the boot mode verification in the preparation step.
+Select the partitioning mode corresponding of the boot mode verification result in the preparation step.

-### Partition scheme

-#### BIOS / GPT
+### BIOS / GPT

 | Partition node       | Partition type       | Partition size       |
 | :------------------- | :------------------- | :------------------- |